breakbuidl/Swords-and-Shields/README.md

 # The Insane Coding Challenge

-My take on the <a href="https://github.com/terabithian007/InsaneCodingChallenge">
-InsaneAI Coding Challenge</a>

 Web-game link: https://swords--and--shields.herokuapp.com/

 (It's best viewed with a 1920x1080 resolution screen in a maximised Firefox browser window)